-Large metal items such as appliances must be placed at curbside next to the recycling container.
+Large metal items, such as appliances, must be placed curbside next to the recycling container.
 For appliances containing CFC gas, a CFC and Freon Removal appointment must be made prior to disposal.

 To dispose of a metal recycling or trash container, all receptacles should be clearly labeled as refuse and put at the curb on the proper recycling collection day so that the Department of Sanitation will know that they should be collected.

 - Aerosol cans (empty)

 - Clean metallic car parts

 - Dried-out paint cans (metal lid may be recycled separately)